University of Hertfordshire

 Academic Requirements

-The academic programme is based on the standards for accreditation for Doctoral programmes in Clinical Psychology (BPS, 2016) and comprises the following main areas of teaching:
+The academic programme is based on the standards for accreditation for Doctoral programmes in Clinical Psychology (BPS, 2016) and comprises the following main areas of Formal Teaching Programme:

-Each of these areas is further divided into a number of specific teaching modules that span the three years of training.
+We take a critical approach in our teaching, which threads through the academic modules.
 Attention to ethical practice, reflective learning, equality and cultural humility is highlighted across the curriculum.
 Particular consideration is given to the many ways in which issues relating to diversity and inequality impact on the work of practising Clinical Psychologists within the lectures, and all lectures are formally evaluated on this by the trainees.

 The main models of psychological therapy currently taught on the programme are cognitive behavioural therapy (CBT) and systemic family therapy.
-We are working on bringing the systemic elements in line with AFT foundation accreditation criteria and are in the process of implementing a BABCP accredited pathway.
+We are working on bringing the systemic elements in line with AFT foundation accreditation criteria and have recently obtained BABCP level 1 accreditation for our CBT pathway.

 In line with the programme philosophy, an important aim of the academic programme is to train Clinical Psychologists who can critically understand and apply a range of psychological theories and approaches to both clinical practice and research, including those from beyond Western knowledges.
 We teach our trainees to draw on multiple theoretical perspectives and the evidence base to develop individually tailored assessments, formulations, interventions and evaluations of complex psychological problems.
 We emphasise the flexibility to adapt and combine different approaches as a key competence, and our curriculum therefore aims to develop a broad, thorough and sophisticated understanding of various psychological theories and therapeutic approaches.